 The Chula Vista Olympic Training Center currently has 34 two-bedroom, two-bath suites with a total of 133 beds.

-The Athlete Village includes the Athlete Check-In building and administrative offices, the Sport Medicine & Science Center, Athlete Housing and the Athlete Dining Hall, which is capable of serving nearly 1,000 meals per day
+The Athlete Village includes the Athlete Check-In building and administrative offices, the Sport Medicine & Science Center, Athlete Housing and the Athlete Dining Hall, which is capable of serving nearly 1,000 meals per day.
+UC San Diego Health System is the Official Sports Medicine Provider of the Chula Vista U.S. Olympic Training Center.

 Six beach volleyball courts, completed in July 2010, have an underground filtration system to keep the sand from getting muddy after any rain.
 The milled sand is made up of ultra-fine and perfectly round sand granules, so it does not stick to the athletes as they train and compete.

 The Center has two BMX Supercross tracks that are modeled after the Beijing 2008 Olympic Track and the London 2012 Olympic Track.
 The London replica track is in the heart of the Olympic Village, next to the dining hall and residence halls.
-The amateur track next to the Visitor’s Center is used by athletes of all ages for training and competition.
+The Beijing replica track sits adjacent to the field hockey pitch and was modified in 2013 to accommodate junior elite athletes who are ready to tackle the eight-meter tall start ramp, but need a little more experience on a supercross track.
+The amateur track next to the Visitor Center is used by athletes of all ages for training and competition.
 The development program is operated by Chula Vista BMX and more information can be found at ChulaBMX.com.

 The nine-tenths of a mile criterium course used by cyclists and triathletes for speed work, features views of soccer fields, the archery range, Lower Otay Reservoir and the softball complex.
 The loop opens onto country roadways adjacent to the OTC for scenic and demanding distance road cycling.